Speaker(s): Peter K. Tompa, Clinton Howell, James McAndrew, Michael McCullough, Narric Rome, Lark E. Mason, Jr.

-- Can regulation achieve greater transparency in the multi-billion dollar art market?
+- Can government regulation in the multi-billion dollar art market achieve greater transparency?

 - Is regulation of all art-business transactions desirable and realistically achievable on an international scale?